AldoSuba/docs.buf.build/docs/buf/breaking/configuration.md

 ---
 id: configuration
-title: Breaking Change Configuration
+title: Configuration
 description: "Unlock the full potential of buf breaking change detection with this easy-to-follow configuration guide and take your development process to new heights!"
 ---

 :::danger 🚧 Construction Notes